 Summary of Hank Greenberg Summary of Hank Greenberg Reviews for Hank Greenberg An Excerpt from Hank Greenberg

 But America was facing more than economic hardship.
-With the Nazis gaining power across Europe, political and social tensions were approaching a boiling point.
-As one of the few Jewish athletes competing nationally, Hank Greenberg became not only an iconic ball player, but also an important and sometimes controversial symbol of Jewish identity and the American immigrant experience.
+Hitler’s agenda heightened the persecution of Jews abroad while anti-Semitism intensified political and social tensions in the U.S. The six-foot-four-inch Greenberg, the nation’s most prominent Jew, became not only an iconic ball player, but also an important and sometimes controversial symbol of Jewish identity and the American immigrant experience.

 To keep up-to-date, input your email address, and we will contact you on publication